Fountain pen: Nib flexibility

-Flexibility is given to nibs in several ways.
-First, the thickness of the nib metal changes flex.
-When the nib alloy has been pressed thick it will result in a hard nib, while thinly pressed nibs are more flexible.
-Nibs can be pressed so that they are thinner at the tip and thicker at the feed to mitigate stiffness or to give a more controlled flex.
-Second, the curve of the nib determines in part how stiff the nib will be.

-Nibs pressed into more deeply convex curves, or into three or five faceted curves, will be stiffer than flatter nibs.
-Third, the "breather hole" size, shape, and position alter the stiffness.
-Heart-shaped holes will improve flex as they widen, while round, small holes stiffen the pen.
-Fourth, the length of the tines determines how far they can spread under pressure, shorter tines make a stiffer nib.
-Fifth, the alloy used can affect stiffness: as mentioned before, gold is considered superior for its flex compared to steel.
-Moreover, purer gold (18k and 21k) is softer than most lower gold concentration (14k) alloys.
+Flexibility is a function of several factors.
+One is the nib material's resilience; another is its thickness.
+Finally there is the nib's shape, with longer tines offering more flexibility than short tines, while greater curvature increases stiffness.
+Contrary to common belief, material alone does not determine a nib's flexibility.
+Gold alloys of greater purity (18K, or 750/1000 gold) will on average be softer and less springy than alloys of lower purity (14K, or 585/1000 gold), but whatever the alloy its resilience can be altered considerably in manufacture by means of controlled work-hardening.

 Fountain pens dating from the first half of the 20th century are more likely to have flexible nibs, suited to the favored handwriting styles of the period (e.g. Copperplate script and Spencerian script).
 By the 1940s, writing preferences had shifted towards stiffer nibs that could withstand the greater pressure required for writing through carbon paper to create duplicate documents.

 Furthermore, competition between the major pen brands such as Parker and Waterman, and the introduction of lifetime guarantees, meant that flexible nibs could no longer be supported profitably.
 In countries where this rivalry was not present to the same degree, such as the UK and Germany, flexible nibs are more common.

 Nowadays, stiff nibs are the norm as people exchange between fountain pens and other writing modes.
 These more closely emulate the ballpoint pens most modern writers are experienced with.
 Despite being rigid and firm, the idea that steel nibs write "horribly" is a misconception.
 More flexible nibs can be easily damaged if excessive pressure is applied to them.
 Ideally, a fountain pen's nib glides across the paper using the ink as a lubricant, and writing requires no pressure.

 Good quality nibs that have been used appropriately are long lasting, often lasting longer than the lifetime of the original owner.
 Many vintage pens with decades-old nibs can still be used today.